-MSCM is affiliated with Elkhorn Capital Partners, LLC ("Elkhorn"), a sponsor and manager of real estate investments that are not organized as private funds.
-As Elkhorn is not providing advice on securities or private funds, Elkhorn is not a registered investment adviser.
+MSCM is affiliated with Elkhorn Capital Partners, LLC ("Elkhorn"), a sponsor and manager of real estate investments that is neither registered nor required to register as an investment adviser.
 Elkhorn is wholly owned by the Principal and provides services to certain accredited investors.
 Although Elkhorn is in the business of investing in real estate and MSCM is in the business of investing in securities, certain conflicts can arise between Elkhorn and MSCM concerning the allocation of time and effort on the part certain Supervised Persons between Elkhorn and MSCM.
 The Principal has a material financial interest in Elkhorn and dedicates a significant portion of his business time to Elkhorn.
 Certain other Supervised Persons are involved in the operations of Elkhorn to a limited extent.
 The Principal ensures that appropriate resources are dedicated to MSCM at all times.
 Clients can potentially invest in real estate partnerships sponsored by Elkhorn, however, neither MSCM nor any of its Supervised Persons actively solicit or refer Clients to invest in Elkhorn.